nitishnalan/walmart-labs-products-api/README.md

 # Rest Client API Application

-# Prerequisite for this project
-  - Java version 8
-  - Maven

 # Project Task

 Take a look at https://mobile-tha-server.firebaseapp.com/.
 The endpoint returns a list of products.